ember-learn/guides-source/guides/release/applications/run-loop.md

 The `Ember.run` method can be used to create a run loop.
 In this example, jQuery and `Ember.run` are used to handle a click event and run some Ember code.

-This example uses the `=>` function syntax, which is a [new syntax for callback functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) that provides a lexical `this`.
-If this syntax is new,
-think of it as a function that has the same `this` as the context it is defined in.

 ```javascript
 $('a').click(() => {
   Ember.run(() => {  // begin loop